• Home

 Jump to Recipe

 My macaron making skills have progressed a bit since I posted my first attempt at macarons.
-These days I use a combination of two recipes -- a macaron base (the shells) from a blog called Duhlicious, and a buttercream filling recipe Joanne Chang shared in Fine Cooking.
+These days I use a combination of two basic macaron recipes.
+The macaron base (the shells) are adapted from an old blog called Duhlicious.
+The buttercream filling recipe is one Joanne Chang shared in Fine Cooking.

 Recipe